 Now for getting up!

-Okay so we spent a lot of time to make sure that we are all on the same page.
+Okay, so we spent a lot of time to make sure that we are all on the same page for going to sleep.
 Now that we’ve described ways to improve your nighttime routine, let’s look at the mornings!

-Take it from me, ladies and gentlemen, dedicating what little time you have for sleep to other hobbies will wear you down in the end.
+Dedicating what little time you have for sleep to other hobbies will wear you down in the end.
 Rather ease off on the hobby and sleep some more.
 Besides, sleeping is a lot better for your body than gaming, for example.
-The same can be said for partying, binge watching series and even for studying and working.
-Don’t make the mistake to think that keeping yourself too busy with “productive” things is better than doing the same for purely recreational reasons.
-Whether you work or get lost in YouTube, you are still not sleeping.
+The same can be said for partying, binge-watching series and even for studying and working.

 Don’t sit around and wait for something to do.
-Start working immediately and set the tone for the rest of your successful day.
+Start working immediately to set the tone for the rest of your successful day.